RTÉ broadcaster Keelin Shanley dies aged 51

 ‘Passionate and dedicated’

-In a statement President Michael D Higgins paid tribute to Shanley: “People all over Ireland will have been greatly saddened by the news of the death of Keelin Shanley, broadcaster and award-winning journalist.
+In a statement on Saturday, President Michael D Higgins paid tribute to the late broadcaster: “People all over Ireland will have been greatly saddened by the news of the death of Keelin Shanley, broadcaster and award-winning journalist.

 “Driven by a strong commitment to social justice, she brought great professionalism and dedication to her work as a journalist.
 Sabina and I send our deepest condolences to her husband Conor, their children Lucy and Ben, her wider family and her wide circle of friends.”